iamDayoDev/hng13-stage0-devops/README.md

 ## STEPS TO FOLLOW
 ### STEP 1:
 - Launch EC2 Instance
-- Chose Amazon Linux 2 as the AMI
+- Chose Ubuntu as the AMI
 - Selected t2.micro instance type
 - Created or selected a key pair for SSH access
 - Configured security group to allow: